 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Growth soared to 4.6% year-on-year in the second quarter, according to preliminary data released by Ukraine’s Statistical Institute.
+GDP growth moderated to 4.2% year-on-year in the third quarter, according to preliminary data released by Ukraine’s Statistical Institute.

 Consumer prices rose 0.7% month-on-month in October, which matched September’s increase.

 October 25, 2019

 Industrial production contracted 1.1% over the same month last year in September, which marked the third fall in four months although was a softer drop than August’s 1.7% decrease.

 At its 24 October meeting, the National Bank of Ukraine (NBU) decided to cut the key policy rate to 15.50%, from 16.50%.

 Consumer prices rose 0.7% month-on-month in September, which contrasted August’s 0.3% decrease and marked the sharpest rise since May.